Dr. Gayl M. Anglin

 Department Chair in Health Administration - College of Health and Human Services

-As a public health researcher and project manager, I have been drawn to the needs of those without a voice of their own; I value the opportunity to use my knowledge to help others.
-This same belief in helping others transpires into my teaching.
-I believe in helping students find their voice by enabling them to broaden their knowledge, gain insight into different aspects and dimensions of the field of public health and health administration, realize their potential and hopefully in return, they will then use their new found knowledge and insights to also help others.
+As a public health researcher and project manager, Dr. Anglin has been drawn to the needs of those without a voice of their own; she values the opportunity to use her knowledge to help others.
+This same belief in helping others is represented in her teaching.
+She believes in helping students find their voice by enabling them to broaden their knowledge, gain insight into different aspects and dimensions of the field of public health and health administration, realize their potential and hopefully in return, they will then use their new found knowledge and insights to also help others.

 - Master of Science in Homeland Security

 - Master of Science in Health Sciences

 - Contributing author (2007) Identifying Promising FASD Practices: Review and Assessment Report.
 Rockville, MD.
 Substance Abuse and Mental Health Services Administration, Department of Health and Human Services.